Electrical Operating Permits

 - Facilities that operate equipment in hazardous environments

-An electrical operating permit is required if you own, operate or maintain electrical equipment that that falls into any or all of the categories below.
+An electrical operating permit is required if you own, operate or maintain electrical equipment that falls into any or all of the categories below.

 A. The electrical equipment or system is: